dermotduffy/hass-motioneye/README.md

 For advanced usecases, this behavior can be changed with the [Steam URL template](#options) option.
-When set, this string will override the default stream address that is derived from  the behavior described above.
+When set, this string will override the default stream address that is derived from the default behavior described above.
 This option supports [jinja2 templates](https://jinja.palletsprojects.com/) and has the `camera` dict variables from motionEye ([example](https://github.com/dermotduffy/hass-motioneye/blob/main/tests/__init__.py#L22)) available for the template.
+Note that no Home Assistant state is available to the template, only the camera dict from motionEye.

 This is very useful when motionEye is behind a custom configured reverse proxy, and/or when the stream ports are otherwise not accessible to Home Assistant (e.g. firewall